About Change Data Capture (SQL Server)

 The change data capture validity interval for a database is the time during which change data is available for capture instances.
 The validity interval begins when the first capture instance is created for a database table, and continues to the present time.

 Data that is deposited in change tables will grow unmanageably if you do not periodically and systematically prune the data.
 The change data capture cleanup process is responsible for enforcing the retention-based cleanup policy.
 First, it moves the low endpoint of the validity interval to satisfy the time restriction.
 Then, it removes expired change table entries.
-By default, three days of data is retained.
+By default, three days of data are retained.

 At the high end, as the capture process commits each new batch of change data, new entries are added to cdc.lsn_time_mapping for each transaction that has change table entries.
 Within the mapping table, both a commit Log Sequence Number (LSN) and a transaction commit time (columns start_lsn and tran_end_time, respectively) are retained.
 The maximum LSN value that is found in cdc.lsn_time_mapping represents the high water mark of the database validity window.
-Its corresponding commit time is used as the base from which retention based cleanup computes a new low water mark.
+Its corresponding commit time is used as the base from which retention-based cleanup computes a new low water mark.

-Because the capture process extracts change data from the transaction log, there is a built in latency between the time that a change is committed to a source table and the time that the change appears within its associated change table.
+Because the capture process extracts change data from the transaction log, there is a built-in latency between the time that a change is committed to a source table and the time that the change appears within its associated change table.
 While this latency is typically small, it is nevertheless important to remember that change data is not available until the capture process has processed the related log entries.

 Change Data Capture Validity Interval for a Capture Instance